ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 master_key / purpose / coin_type / account / change / address_index
 ```

-This logic enables a user to attach as many validators to a single **withdrawal key** as they want, because the root of the tree can be common and differentiation can happen at the branches.
-The user can **derive any number of keys** from the Mnemonic phrase.
+This logic enables users to attach as many validators as possible to a single **mnemonic phrase** because the tree root can be common, and differentiation can happen at the branches.
+The user can **derive any number of keys** from the mnemonic phrase.

 ```
       [m / 0]